CumulusNetworks/docs/content/cumulus-linux-518/System-Configuration/Profile-Based-Configuration.md

 weight: 299
 toc: 3
 ---
 Cumulus Linux provides a simplified, profile‑based way to configure a switch that replaces many NVUE commands.
 You can select an NVIDIA‑predefined profile and provide interface ranges and breakout values.
-Cumulus Linux generates and applies all immutable configuration, such as link breakout, ISSU, traffic class, adaptive routing, telemetry, QoS, and PFC.
+Cumulus Linux generates and applies all immutable configuration, such as link breakouts, ISSU, adaptive routing, telemetry, QoS, and PFC.

 {{%notice note%}}
 - Profile‑based switch configuration is supported on Spectrum‑X platforms only (Spectrum-4, Spectrum-5, and Spectrum-6).
-- Layer 3 addressing, routing protocols, EVPN, and telemetry OTLP export are not supported.
+- Layer 3 addressing, routing protocols, and EVPN are not supported.
 - Before you use the profile‑based configuration on the switch, you must set up physical connectivity.
 - Profile‑based switch configuration does not introduce new authentication or authorization mechanisms.
 It relies on existing NVUE role-based access control.
 - The switch stores profile‑based configuration in the standard NVUE configuration files with the same file permissions and access controls.
+- Profile‑based switch configuration uses the {{<link url="RDMA-over-Converged-Ethernet-RoCE/#default-roce-configuration" text="default RoCE lossless mode configuration">}}.
 {{%/notice%}}

 ## Set Profile-based Configuration